jspolice/blog/content/post/team-leaders-guide-to-managing-large-projects.md

 +++
 date = "2016-09-23T10:05:59+02:00"
-title = "Team Leader's Guide To Managing Large Projects" description = "If you ask any experienced engineer how to build a really big and complex app, they'll tell you - don't.
-They'll tell you to start small and expand as needed." image = "" type = "post"
+title = "Team Leader's Guide To Managing Large Projects" description = "If you ask any experienced engineer how to build a really big and complex app, they'll tell you - don't..." image = "" type = "post"